goncalossilva/kotlinx-murmurhash/README.md

 ## Contributing

-This library is incomplete.
-It lacks:
-- **MurmurHash3's 128-bit versions**
-- MurmurHash2
-- MurmurHash1

-Pull requests that add missing implementations will be accepted!
+Pull requests are welcome!
 See [MurmurHash3Test](src/commonTest/kotlin/MurmurHash3Test.kt) for an example of how to leverage hashes computed by the canonical C++ implementation for testing.

-I can generate hashes for new versions, if necessary.
+Feel free to contribute earlier versions, such as MurmurHash2 and MurmurHash1.

 ## Acknowledgements